-- All queries should go through Eloquent or the Query Builder for database access
+- Use Eloquent or the Query Builder for all database access

 - Your site should look organized and have a consistent layout.
-Feel free to use Bootstrap if you’d like.
+Feel free to use Bootstrap or any other CSS library if you’d like.

 Choose at least one of the following features to implement:

 - Build a commenting system from scratch for some resource in your application.
 The comments in your commenting system should at the very least contain the commenter’s name, a comment body, and a time stamp.
-Comments should be displayed from the most recent to the oldest.
-Comments don’t need to be commentable.
+When comments are displayed, they should be sorted from the most recent to the oldest.
+Comments don’t need to be commentable (nested comments).

 - Build a bookmarks / favorites system from scratch for some resource in your application.
 A user should be able to add and remove a particular resource from their bookmarks / favorites section.
 When you display the resource in the bookmarks / favorites section, display information about the resource and the date/time of when the item was bookmarked / favorited.